 The McMaster Museum of Art officially opened in its current location on June 11, 1994.
-The Museum houses McMaster University’s permanent collection of more than 6,000 works representing the history of art in a diversity of media from ancient times to the present.
+The Museum houses McMaster University’s permanent collection of more than 6000 objects that encompass the history of art from the late 15th to the 21st century, and coins and antiquities from Mediterranean cultures and China.

 It is recognized internationally for its specialist collection of early twentieth-century German prints and outstanding European paintings, drawings and prints, including a donation by Hamilton businessman Dr. Herman Herzog Levy O.B.E. of his own private collection.
 There are also significant holdings of Cape Dorset prints, sculptures and artifacts as well as a finely focussed collection of historical and contemporary Canadian art.

 During the 1960s and 1970s several McMaster faculty members contributed to the formulation of a coherent permanent collection at the University.
 As a result of their efforts, European prints and Canadian art were regularly added to the collection and their teaching philosophy, which valued the direct experience of original works of art,was embraced by the University.
 The first dedicated space for a gallery at McMaster University opened in 1967 and was administered by the Department of Art and Art History.
 Its opening coincided with the opening of the new Arts II Building (Togo Salmon Hall) and Fine Art studios.

 In 1985 the special function of an art collection within the overall goals of the University was acknowledged at which time the McMaster University Art Gallery became an independent unit within the Faculty of Humanities.
 Late in 1988 the building of an appropriate facility became a priority within the University’s master plan and planning and program development was initiated.
 Subsequent to this, the Gallery became an autonomous unit within the University governed by the Administrative Board made up of University and community representatives.